 But it’s not always easy.
 We need to keep our mind perfectly balanced, in order to stay present.
 Otherwise, it’s so easy for our old habits of craving or aversion to kick in again.
 But who has a permanently balanced mind?
 Even if you are living a zero stress, permanent holiday in Bali dream life, sooner or later boredom will kick in, or envy or frustration.
 We can’t hide from life’s challenges, so we need to learn how to face them.

 How do we face things that are hard?

 Sometimes it takes a lot not to run away.
-Mindfulness teaches us to trust in our ability to be there in challenging situations.
-By keeping a balanced mind, focussing on our moment-to-moment experience and bringing in some care and compassion, we can learn to stay present even when things are very hard.
+Mindfulness trains us to trust in our ability to be there in challenging situations.
+By keeping a balanced mind, focussing on our moment-to-moment experience and bringing in some care and compassion for ourselves and others, we can learn to stay present even when things are very hard.
 We can stop fighting or running.
 When we realise that we are more resilient than we think, we can stop living such defended lives and open up further to everything around us.

 How can we just accept reality when things are wrong?

 Accepting reality doesn’t mean we shouldn’t act to change it.
 In fact, it’s only when we accept the reality of what is happening, that we can see it clearly and respond in a wise way.
 Often we react out of our old habits, running away, lashing out or numbing ourselves, instead of being able to access our wise and compassionate true nature.
 In most cases a wise response gets far better results than a panicked reaction.